acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/tabs.md

 this event will be emitted for each of the open tabs in that window.

 @argument {Tab}
-Listeners are passed the `tab` object that has closed.
+Listeners are passed the tab object that has closed.
 </api>

 <api name="ready">
 @event

-This event is emitted when the DOM for the tab's content is ready.
+This event is emitted when the DOM for a tab's content is ready.
 It is equivalent to the `DOMContentLoaded` event for the given content page.

 A single tab will emit this event every time the DOM is loaded: so it will be